 General System Requirements

 LWIN is an Internet Protocol (IP) network-based and Project 25 compliant trunked system (P25 system).
 It operates primarily in the 700 MHz and 800 MHz bands and be capable of providing voice and data.
 The P25 system operates 95 percent or better coverage when using a portable radio inside a building within the metropolitan areas of the State as identified in the Plan and 95 percent or better coverage when using a portable street-level radio in all other areas of the State.

 The State of Louisiana authorizes access to the statewide LWIN system, for:

 - Authorized Federal and State first responder agencies.

 - Authorized local entities that wish to operate on the system that have eligibility in the Public Safety Radio Pool as described in Federal Communications Commission (FCC) Rules and Regulation (47 CFR Part 90).

 Prospective users must submit a letter of application to the Chairman requesting access.
-GOHSEP, along with Louisiana Office of Technology Services (OT), Radio Communications, makes a recommendation to the Executive Committee for acceptance and the Executive Committee makes a final determination.
-There are no user fees; however each user is responsible for acquiring and maintaining, at its own cost, all of its own approved compatible subscriber units.
+GOHSEP, along with Louisiana State Police (LSP), Radio Communications, makes a recommendation to the Executive Committee for acceptance, and the Executive Committee makes a final determination.
+There are no user fees; however, each user is responsible for acquiring and maintaining, at its own cost, all of its own approved compatible subscriber units.